knowingrohan/product-list/README.md

 # Getting Started with this project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and hosted at https://product-list-rakuten.netlify.app/

 ## Available Scripts